Food Storage 101 begins with the question, “What should I store in my food storage pantry?”

 The first real tip here for ‘Food Storage 101’ is this: Store what you will eat!
-You can spend lots of time analyzing calories, nutritional content, and other factors, but I think the bottom line here is if you store what you eat on a daily basis, I think you’ll be just fine.
+You can spend lots of time analyzing calories, shelf life, nutritional content, and other factors.
+But I think the bottom line here is if you store what you eat on a daily basis, I think you’ll be just fine.

 Here are more basic tips to get started with food storage: